qmk/qmk_firmware/keyboards/enviousdesign/60f/readme.md

 Enter the bootloader in 3 ways:

-* **Bootmagic reset**: *Not enabled by default.* Hold down the top left key and plug in the keyboard.
+* **Bootmagic reset**: Hold down the top left key and plug in the keyboard.
 This will also clear the emulated EEPROM, so it is a good first step if the keyboard is misbehaving.
 * **Physical reset**: Hold down the `BOOTSEL` button on the Pi Pico, then either plug the board in or press the `RESET` button.
 * **Keycode in layout**: Press the key mapped to `QK_BOOT`.
 In the pre-supplied keymaps it is on the second layer, replacing the Tab key.